 Paul Hamlen died in July of 1939, and on August 19, 1944, his son, Nathaniel Hamlen, as the successor trustee under Nathaniel Hamlen’s will, transferred 32-34-36-38 Fairfield to the Warren Institution for Savings, which held the mortgage on the property.
 On August 30, 1944, the property was acquired by real estate dealer George T. Sullivan.

 On May 10, 1946, 32-34-36-38 Fairfield were acquired from George Sullivan by Joseph Francis Dinneen.
 He was a reporter with the Boston Globe, noted for his crime coverage and for his column on Boston’s night club scene.
 He also was a prolific author, Among his works was The Purple Shamrock, a biography of Mayor James Michael Curley published in 1949.
 He and his wife, Helen Agnes (Wagner) Dinneen, lived in Needham.

 In 1946, 38 Fairfield was the home of Adah DeWitt (Sanford) McMurrough, the widow of John Lawrence McMurrough, who operated it as a lodging house.
 She previously had lived in Norton, Massachusetts.
 By 1947, she had moved to 405 Beacon.

 38 Fairfield remained a lodging house, with various operators, probably also with at least one commercial tenant.

-36-38 Fairfield (235 Newbury) remained a combination of stores, offices, and apartments in 2014.
+36-38 Fairfield (235 Newbury) remained a combination of a restaurant, beauty salon, retail stores, offices, and apartments in 2019.